Urigo/angular-meteor/README.md

     bootstrap(Socially);
 ````

-Since that, you can use Meteor collections in the same way as you would do in a regular Meteor app with Blaze:
+After that, you can use Meteor collections in the same way as you would do in a regular Meteor app with Blaze.

-In ````client/app.ts````:
+For example, change ````client/app.ts```` to:
 ````ts
     ....